Università degli Studi di Urbino Carlo Bo / Portale Web di Ateneo

 Useful information

-Please note: It is highly recommended to carefully read the Call for applications, including its Annex A, to verify the admission requirements and the required documentation.
+Please note: It is highly recommended to carefully read the Call for applications, including its Annex A, to check the admission requirements and the required documentation.
 The Call can be consulted by clicking on "OFFICIAL DOCUMENTATION" in the "HOW TO APPLY FOR GLOBAL STUDIES.
 ECONOMY, SOCIETY AND LAW" section.
 In the same folder you can also find our guide "How to apply: step-by-step instructions".

 Documentation requested: